hartzogw/AskRowdy-Jekyll/_posts/prospective-students/2022-04-28-how-cani-tranfsercourse.md

 ---
 #### How can I transfer the courses?

- For successful transfer of credit, please email Dr. Mitra (rmitra@semo.edu) your official transcript.
+ For successful transfer of credit, please email Dr. Mitra (rmitra@semo.edu) your <font color="red">official transcript. </font>

- Also, submit the following information in a Microsoft Word document:
+ Also, submit the following information in a Microsoft <font color="red"> Word document: </font>

  student Name: